QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 This lecture describes several  linear-quadratic versions of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

-Like Chang {cite}`chang1998credible`, we use the models as a laboratory in which to explore consequences of  timing protocols for government decision making.
+Like Chang {cite}`chang1998credible`, we use these models as  laboratories in which to explore consequences of  timing protocols for government decision making.

 The models focus attention on intertemporal tradeoffs between